lambertsbennett/Optimizing-an-ML-pipeline-in-Azure/README.md

 This dataset contains data about individuals applying for bank loans.
 The task we set out to accomplish here is to develop a model that, based on the information provided about each applicant, predicts whether they will receive a loan.

-**In 1-2 sentences, explain the solution: e.g. "The best performing model was a ..."**
+The best performing model was found to be a voting ensemble with 91.8% accuracy.
+However, many models were of comparable accuracy.

 ## Scikit-learn Pipeline
 The Scikit-learn pipeline obtains the provided data from the provided URL.
 Following data download, a number of data cleaning steps are carried out including: